Qualification Levels Explained

-Get a better understanding of Scottish qualifications and how they can help you get a job or continue your journey through education.
+Get a better understanding of Scottish qualifications and how they can help you achieve your goals.

 A National Certificate (NC) is sometimes suitable for students with no formal qualifications.
 They offer practical help in developing skills for work and can, in some instances, provide access to higher level programmes such as an HNC or HND.